LogtalkDotOrg/logtalk2/README.txt

 5. INSTALLATION

-Installing Logtalk is just a matter of uncompressing/unpacking the distribution archive file for your operating system and running a few shell scripts.
-You may install Logtalk in any directory that you find convenient.
-See the file INSTALL for detailed instructions on how to customize your working environment.
+Logtalk can be installed either from sources by running a few shell scripts or by using one of the provided installers, depending on your operating system.
+See the file INSTALL for detailed instructions.

 See the user manual for a description of the source files organization and for using instructions (to read the user manual open the file